 The Wellington Academy will give students the skills that will provide them with a wide range of education and social opportunities.
 There will be a broad and rich curriculum with first class teaching and strong, inspirational leadership.

 The Wellington Academy will forge links with existing and new business partners to enable practical and vocational studies to take place and to make a real contribution to the local community.

 Personalised pathways for every learner will be supported by cutting edge ICT and extension programmes for young people who need additional support or who are gifted and talented and need to progress at an accelerated rate.

 Our lessons last 1 hour.
 Our teaching staff work hard to ensure that their lessons include a variety of activities, so that students remain motivated to learn.

 Academies have some freedoms in deciding what the curriculum should be like.
 We have created a distinctive curriculum for our students, balancing traditional subjects with time for sport and the arts.
 Our objective is to guarantee success for every individual by unlocking their interests and skills, in line with their aptitudes.

-Students study: English, maths, science, computing, modern foreign languages (French, German and Spanish), physical education, humanities (geography, history and ethics and philosophy), creative arts (art, dance, drama and music), design and technology (food, textiles, resistant materials, CAD-CAM and construction), and wellbeing.
+Students study: English, maths, science, computing, modern foreign languages (French, German and Spanish), physical education, humanities (geography, history and ethics and philosophy), creative arts (art, dance, drama and music), design and technology (food, textiles, resistant materials and CAD-CAM), and wellbeing.